WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 ---
 {
-  "title": "Technical Overview of Wasabi Wallet", "description": "An in depth guide over many nuances of Wasabi, how to use it properly, and where further improvements are needed.", "sidebarDepth": "1"
+  "title": "Technical Overview of Wasabi Wallet", "description": "An in depth guide over many nuances of Wasabi, how to use it properly, and where further improvements are needed.
+This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop.", "sidebarDepth": "1"
 }
 ---